New England Patriots strategy

 The New England Patriots generally run a modified Erhardt-Perkins offensive system and a Fairbanks-Bullough 3–4 defensive system, though they have also used a 4–3 defense and increased their use of the nickel defense.

 Erhardt-Perkins offensive system

 The Patriots run a modified "Ron Erhardt-Ray Perkins" offensive system first installed by Charlie Weis under Bill Belichick.
 Both Ron Erhardt and Ray Perkins served as offensive assistant coaches under the defensive-minded Chuck Fairbanks while he was head coach of the Patriots in the 1970s.
-This system is known for its multiple formation and personnel grouping variations on a core number of base plays.
-Under this system, each formation and each play are separately numbered.
-Additional word descriptions further modify each play.

 Running game

 The Erhardt-Perkins system traditionally had a reputation of being a smash-mouth offense that maximizes a team's time of possession and does not frequently call upon its running backs to serve as receivers.
 Erhardt often said, "throw to score, run to win."
 This may have been especially true during the years Bill Parcells ran this system as the head coach of the New York Giants.

-An example of a running play under this system is Zero, Ride Thirty-six.
-Zero sets the formation.
-Thirty indicates who will be the ball carrier running with the ball.
-Six indicates which hole between the offensive linemen the ball carrier will attempt to run through (see Offensive Nomenclature).